c3g/GenPipes_Docs/docs/source/get-started/pre_req_chklist.rst

 * Check that GenPipes is deployed

-  - For Compute Cananda datacentre users:
+  - For Compute Canada data centre users:

 ::